It's great to see women going for it, getting stuck in, running hard, tackling, and not holding back from that stuff...

 Attitudes in society are changing.
 Girls seeing other girls playing footy and other sports encourages them to get involved.

 Jen knows there's still a long way to go in making the game as accessible and welcoming for women as it is for men.

 Support through facilities and attendance

-With funding from the State Government's Female Friendly Facilities, her local facilities have been upgraded.
+With funding from the State Government's Female Friendly Facilities Fund, her local facilities have been upgraded.

 Her club is committed to driving cultural change and supporting its female players to thrive.
 It hosts initiatives to raise the profile of the women's league.
 It actively encourages the men's and women's teams to show support and solidarity by attending one another’s games.